-Nixon lives with his father and his mother.
+Nixon makes his home with his father and his mother.
+Making beds, running errands and cleaning are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
-Nixon works at home making beds, running errands and cleaning.
 There are 3 children in the family.

-Please remember Nixon in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Nixon to receive the assistance he needs to develop his potential.
+Please pray for him.

 Nixon lives in the coastal community of Ciudadela Grelia Reyes, home to approximately 5,000 residents.
 Typical houses are constructed of bamboo floors, brick, bamboo and plastic walls and zinc roofs.

 The regional diet consists of beans, bananas, fish, bread, plantains and rice.
 Common health problems in this area include parasites, malnutrition, flu, colds, fevers, dermatitis and stomach infections.
 Most adults work as street vendors or as fishermen and earn the equivalent of $150 per month.
 This community needs a health center, public schools, technical training and recreation centers.

 Your sponsorship allows the staff of Misericordia Student Center to provide Nixon with Bible teaching, medical screenings, health education, dental checkups, special celebrations, sports activities, counseling and homework help.
 The center staff will also provide counseling for the parents or guardians of Nixon.

 Straddling the equator, Ecuador has two Andes mountain ranges that split it into three zones: the western coastal lowlands, the central Andean highlands and the eastern jungles of the Amazon basin.
 The lowlands and islands are hot and humid and the highlands are temperate.